Style Guide

 Note: every Quick Reference entry must have a corresponding full entry in a category file; don't create Quick Reference entries for terms that lack detailed definitions elsewhere in the glossary

-- Frequently referenced across many contexts
+- frequently referenced across many contexts

-- Benefit from a brief, scannable definition
+- benefit from a brief, scannable definition

-- Already have a full entry in one of the main category files
+- already have a full entry in one of the main category files

 To add a term to Quick Reference: